 Temporary Assistance for Needy Families The TANF program

-provides monthly benefits that help low income households buy the food they need for good health.
-Eligibility criteria, income and resource limits and allotment maximums per household size are set by federal laws and regulations governing the Food Stamps Program under USDA.
+The SNAP provides monthly benefits that help low income households buy the food they need for good health.
+Eligibility criteria, income and resource limits and allotment maximums per household size are set by federal laws and regulations governing the SNAP under USDA.
 A person who meets one of the following criteria may qualify for food stamps:

 - 1. Work for low wages.